byjg/php-crypto/README.md

 ## How it works

+The algorithm is well-known, but the major problem is HOW to store and exchange symmetric keys securely.
+This library solves this with an innovative "keyless" exchange mechanism:

+### Key Seed Instead of Keys

-The algorithm is well-known, but the major problem is HOW to store the symmetric key.
-Instead of storing the key, this library uses a key seed, and it is able to generate the key dynamically for each encryption based on a key seed.
-The key seed is a list of 2-255 entries of 32 bytes each (the default is 32 entries).
+Instead of storing or transmitting actual encryption keys, this library uses a **key seed** - a list of 2-255 entries of 32 bytes each (the default is 32 entries).
+Both the sender and receiver must have the same key seed.

+### Dynamic Key Generation

+For each encryption operation:
+1. The library randomly selects portions from the key seed to generate a unique key and IV
+2. A tiny 3-byte **header** is created that encodes which portions were selected
+3. The encrypted data includes this header (embedded in the payload)
+4. The actual key and IV are **never stored or transmitted**

+### Keyless Decryption

+When decrypting:
+1. The header is extracted from the encrypted payload
+2. Using the same key seed and the header, the exact key and IV are **reconstructed**
+3. The data is decrypted and authenticated

+This means you can securely exchange encrypted data without ever transmitting the actual encryption keys - only a 3-byte header that's meaningless without the key seed!

 ## Usage